mivp/VizNotes/3DVis-and-VR-Workshop-2019.md

 These can all be combined to create more complex visualisations

 ## Demonstrations
+Previs
 [https://mivp-dws1.erc.monash.edu:3000/](https://mivp-dws1.erc.monash.edu:3000/)

 - Point cloud data - from spreadsheet?
 - Mesh model - kookaburra

 - Volume data?
-(TODO: No demo ready yet, perhaps use LavaVu in final version?)
+(TODO: No demo ready yet, perhaps use LavaVu?)
+- Combining into more complex visualisations? - IPython with WebVR output via LavaVu

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMwODgwMDgzNSw3MTA3NjkwNTldfQ==
+eyJoaXN0b3J5IjpbMTI0MjkyNTYwOCw3MTA3NjkwNTldfQ==
 -->